 Opening a new account can also hurt your credit because the length of your accounts and the number of new accounts are both contributing factors.

 You want to keep your oldest accounts open, even if you don’t use them anymore, because they make your average length of credit longer, just as newer accounts will lower that average.

-In case you do want additional credit available on any of your credit cards, simply ask for an extension of credit on one of your current accounts.
+In case you do want additional credit available on any of your credit cards, simply ask for a credit limit increase on one of your current accounts.

 As long as you’ve paid on time and have been a good customer, you’ll probably be a strong candidate for getting a larger limit on your card.
 That helps your debt to credit ratio without hurting your length of credit.

 While you’re on the phone with your credit card company, also see if you can negotiate a lower rate.
 It won’t help your credit, but it will help your wallet!
 All the better if you put those extra savings towards paying off your debt faster (and that actually will help your credit score).